Best daily deals

 The MOMENTUM True Wireless 4 are for deep-pocketed TWS enthusiasts with a new Android phone to listen to higher-bitrate tunes.

 Sennheiser’s Smart Control app enriches the user experience by offering a fit test, a customizable 5-band equalizer, and firmware updates, among other features.
-The earbuds’ ANC capability is commendable, offering significant noise attenuation and a comfortable fit with various ear tip sizes.
+The earbuds’ ANC capability is commendable, offering significant noise canceling capabilities, posting 83% average noise attenuation in our lab results, and a comfortable fit with various ear tip sizes.

 While the microphone performance may not meet the expectations set by the earbuds’ price point and overall quality, the MOMENTUM True Wireless 4 delivers where it counts for most users: in sound quality and listening experience.
 With a focus on high-fidelity audio and user customization, these earbuds are a solid choice for Android users who prioritize sound quality and future-ready features, making them a worthy investment for enthusiasts.